wispborne/persean-chronicles/README.md

 - Dragons: Starts from a planet with pop 4 or greater.
 - Depths: Starts from a planet with pop 5 or greater and 30 days after successfully completing Dragons.
 - Telos: Starts from TODO and 30 days after successfully completing Depths.
+  - Nexerelin's Random Mode (Corvus Mode) is not supported.
 - Nirvana: Starts from an Independent planet with pop 4 or greater.
 - Laborer: Starts from a planet with pop 3 or greater and the Mining industry.